marshmallow-insurance/marshmallow-discord-server/README.md

-# Marshmallow meetup discord shenanigans
+# Marshmallow meetup terraform intro with discord

 This project is designed to be used by the attendees at the first ever Marshmallow meetup developer event.
-The repo will give a brief introduction to terraform through the use of a discord module that allows developers to edit the Marshmallow discord server.
+The repo will give a brief introduction to terraform through the use of a discord provider that allows developers to edit the Marshmallow discord server.

 ## Setup